Client recipes

-Set up Stable Baseline's MCP server in Windsurf to automatically generate and maintain living documentation for your codebase.
+Set up Stable Baseline's MCP server in Windsurf so Cascade can generate and maintain living documentation for your codebase automatically.

 {